Botox As A Pain Reliever?

 –Myofacial Pain Syndrome.
 This is considered a chronic pain disorder.
 This syndrome occurs when pressure is placed on sensitive points in your muscles.
 These are called trigger points.
 When this “trigger point” pressure occurs, the pain can does not always occur at the source, but may begin at a different location from the source of the pressure.
 This is called referred pain and may be very difficult to accurately diagnose.
 Myofacial pain syndrome typically occurs after a muscle has been contracted repetitively.
 This can be caused by repetitive motions used in jobs or hobbies or by stress.
 Myofacial pain can stem from problems with your TMJ / jaw muscles, or forehead muscles.
 Myofacial pain can be sudden and debilitating.

--Arthritis.
+–Arthritis.
 Early studies have shown that Botox injections appear to reduce arthritis pain in the shoulder, knee and hip.
 These results are promising, and may be helpful in patients with arthritis along with TMJ pain, but further research is needed.
+A new study shows that Botox injections may significantly reduce chronic neck pain when used in combination with physical therapy.

 When it comes to chronic pain it is difficult to predict how each patient will respond.
-It is important to note that an infection should always be ruled out, and diagnosis by your dentist or medical doctor should be conclusive before trying Botox treatment.
+It is important to note that an infection should always be ruled out, and diagnosis by your exceptional dentist or medical doctor should be conclusive before trying Botox treatment.
 Botox may just be the answer to many to relieve them of their chronic pain in the short term.
 While still being studied, it could be a key component in relieving the symptoms of those suffering from chronic pain.